Identify your best performing keywords

 PPC Ninja has a two-way sync with Amazon Seller Central Campaign manager.
 This means that any changes you make to your campaigns within PPC Ninja are automatically reflected on Seller Central.

 There are a variety of changes you can make right from within the Campaigns view.
-You can change the Name of a campaign, the Maximum daily budget, the Bidding Strategy and any Bids by Placement modifiers.
+You can change the

 The fact that you can do all of this in one place across all your campaigns is a huge time saver.